Improving Topological Detection of Weather Regimes in climate dynamical systems: Results

 \subsection{Results for the Lorenz--63 System}

 Recall that the Lorenz--63 attractor resembles a “butterfly” shape, with each wing commonly interpreted as a distinct regime.
-In the bifiltration framework, these regimes correspond to two loops in the topological representation.
-Both the KDE-based and centrality-based methods (across all (\(k\)) recover the well-known these topological loops.
-However, the centrality method, for smaller $k$ values (\(k \leq 100\)) identifies them earlier in centrality thresholds.
-That means, these topological features persist across more centrality threshold, and therefore more significant (see Fig. ~\ref{fig:L63_loops}).
+In the bifiltration framework, these regimes are associated with two persistent loops in the bifiltration diagram of the attractor.

-For larger \(k\) values, the behavior of the centrality method becomes increasingly similar to that of the KDE-based approach.
+Both the KDE-based and centrality-based methods (across all values of \(k\)) recover these loops.
+However, for smaller values of \(k\) (\(k \leq 100\)), the centrality-based method detects the corresponding loops at lower threshold levels and across a wider range of thresholds.
+Fig.~\ref{fig:L63_loops} shows the persistent loop corresponding to the left lobe, together with the threshold at which it is first detected by each method.
+For larger values of \(k\), the behavior of the centrality-based method becomes increasingly similar to that of the KDE-based approach.
 This pattern is illustrated in Fig.~\ref{fig:L63_result}.